KanishkGupta02/Website-Summarizer-Mern/readme.md

-# Build and Deploy Your Own ChatGPT AI SaaS Business with React
+# ChatGPT AI Utility tool with React
 If you're a solo developer, you have the power to build robust AI software startups!
-Make an Article Summarizer Application using OpenAI's GPT model.
+Here is an Article Summarizer Application using OpenAI's GPT model.

 # Project Title: Article Summarizer